 Improved Focus and Attention: Spending time in nature can help improve focus and attention.
 This can be especially important for teenagers who may struggle with distractions and difficulties in concentration.

 Increased Social Support: Nature-based activities can provide opportunities for social support and connection.
 For example, participating in a nature-based group activity can help teenagers build relationships with peers who share similar interests.

 What does it mean to heal through challenge?

 In the context of wilderness and adventure therapy, healing through challenge refers to the process of using challenging experiences in the natural environment to promote personal growth and healing.

 At Trails Carolina, our students go on wilderness expeditions and engage in team-building activities under the careful guidance of our trained staff.

-The challenges that our students are exposed to during wilderness expeditions can include physical challenges such as backpacking, bouldering, and camping and emotional challenges such as learning to trust others and developing resilience in the face of adversity.
+The challenges that our students are exposed to during wilderness expeditions can include physical challenges such as backpacking, hiking, and camping, and emotional challenges such as learning to trust others and developing resilience in the face of adversity.

 Some of the mental health and behavioral benefits of challenging oneself in the wilderness therapy context can include: